Forge-welding,

 Overheating is to be avoided, otherwise a brittle joint may occur.
 The metal can become severely oxidized with rough and spongy appearance.

-Although this process has nowadays mainly historic interest, understanding the importance of the different factors influencing the outcome is important for considering the main features of different processes derived from Forge-welding.
+It is important to understand the importance of the different factors influencing the outcome, for considering the main features of different processes derived from Forge-welding.

 * * *